DiviProject/docs/source/index.html.md

 50 coins are reserved for the lottery pool.

-All of those values can be changed by spork.
+All of those values can be changed by DVS spork.

 `CBlockRewards GetBlockSubsidity(int nHeight)` in `main.cpp` is the place where block rewards are calculated.

 ## Superblocks

-Keep in mind, that coins for superblock are 'reserved' in every block, the idea of the superblock is to pay a large number of coins in one UTXO comparing to explicitly generating coins in every coinstake.
+Keep in mind, that coins for the superblock are 'reserved' in every block, the idea of the superblock is to pay a large number of coins in one UTXO, which is more efficient than explicitly generating coins in every coinstake.

 Superblocks are triggered by certain block heights.
 Currently, we have two superblocks:
 1. Treasury & Charity payments.